-- Serves as the lead agency for the emergency medical services system in the county and coordinates all system participants in its jurisdiction, encompassing both public and private sectors. - Provides system guidance and direction through provider and community driven policy development aimed at establishing and maintaining standards for care. - Monitors patient care through a comprehensive quality improvement program. - Ensures medical disaster preparedness through the emergency planning process and coordinates response to local disasters and incidents with multiple casualties. - Ensures pre-hospital personnel excellence through training, certification, accreditation and continuing education program review.
+- Serves as the lead agency for the emergency medical services system in the county and coordinates all system participants in its jurisdiction, encompassing both public and private sectors. - Provides system guidance and direction through provider and community driven policy development aimed at establishing and maintaining standards for care. - Monitors patient care through a comprehensive quality improvement program. - Ensures medical disaster preparedness through the emergency planning process and coordinates response to local disasters and incidents with multiple casualties. - Ensures prehospital personnel excellence through training, certification, accreditation and continuing education program review.

-In FY 15-16, Ventura County EMS Agency had an annual budget of \$4,337,203, which includes a mix of service fees, provider charges and penalties, traffic fine collections, grant funding and county general funds.
-The EMS Agency also provides administration of the Maddy Fund, which reimburses physicians and emergency rooms for a portion of uncompensated care with traffic fine funding.
-In FY 15-16, \$2,274,784 was dispersed from the Maddy Fund to settle the hospital and physician claims.
+In FY 16-17, Ventura County EMS Agency had an annual budget of \$5,269,201, which includes a mix of service fees, provider charges and penalties, traffic fine collections, grant funding and county general funds.
+The EMS Agency also provides administration of the Maddy Fund, which reimburses physicians and emergency rooms for a portion of uncompensated care with traffic fine funding. \$2,221,194 was dispersed from the Maddy Fund in 2016 to settle the hospital and physician claims.